GTN-Quebec/lom2mlr/documentation.md

 The LOM identifier is derived from the `metaMetadata/identifier` in much the same way as the resource identifier; though technical URLs, which pertain to the resource, are obviously not taken into account.

+#### External URL

+In cases where an internal identifier is not provided, it is possible to override it with the `lom_uri` parameter.

 #### URI catalog

 This is the simplest case: We can use it both as identity and identifier.
 We use a literal.